Do you only work in Guelph?

-We get asked this question a fair bit and the short answer is yes!
-Although we do specialize in Guelph, we can help you.
+We get asked this question a fair bit and the short answer is, mostly!
+Although we do specialize in Guelph, we can help you in other markets as well.
 This does depend on seasonality and workload, but where we can help out of town clients we do.

 Generally, the areas we service are within a one hour radius of Guelph, which could include Kitchener- Waterloo, Cambridge, Elora, Fergus, Rockwood and Milton and even west Mississauga.